Hot weather guidelines

 Follow the general recommendations and:

-- Take immediate action if you find anyone exhibiting signs of heat illness - follow treatment guidelines on reverse or call 911 for anyone who exhibits signs of increased confusion and/or unresponsiveness.
+- Take immediate action if you find anyone exhibiting signs of heat illness.
+Start first aid procedures promptly or call 911 for anyone who exhibits signs of increased confusion or unresponsiveness.

 - Consider suspending all outdoor activities.
 If residents must be outdoors, limit the time spent outdoors and ensure that staff are present.